tundrv0l/nofqueensvisualizer/README.md

 ## Recurrence

 The N-Queens problem is often solved using a recursive approach that relies on a recurrence relationship.
 The recurrence relationship defines how solutions for larger instances of the problem can be built upon solutions for smaller instances.
 In the context of the N-Queens problem, the recurrence relationship is formulated to find a valid placement of queens on an N×N chessboard.
-We use backtracking to accomplish this (or 'trying' different possibilites and undoing these possibilites depending on the integrity of the solution.
+We use backtracking to accomplish this (or 'trying' different possibilites and undoing these possibilites depending on the integrity of the solution).

 1. **Base Case:**
    The base case of the recursion is reached when any particular row is reached at our designated N, i.e, a valid placement of a queen for the entire board has been found.